Does posting on Figment make you write more?

 I just joined and that's kind of how I feel, and I'm curious if the feeling lasts, or if it goes away over time?
 Now it seems like I want to update chapters once a week, like, on a certain day and be all professional about it, and I was wondering if any other novel writers feel like that on here?

-over 4 years ago Kasey Coady replied:
+almost 5 years ago Kasey Coady replied:

 Yes, in a sense.
 Joining this site didn't make me feel like writing stories or poems any more than I already do, although it did make me feel like digging up, polishing off & publishing some of my work though.